Kuel Life

 Stubbornness Gets You The Middle Seat:

 I was placed in the middle seat because I refuse to pay extra for that assigned seat.
 I wait until I get to the airport and ask for a seat.
-So far they’ve always given me one.
+So far, they’ve always given me one.
 I anticipate the day when they instruct me as to where I will stand for the flight since I’m too cheap to fork over the extra dough.

 So, it’s not really the money; it’s the principle.
 I have a real problem with the ‘nickel and dime’ dance.
-Just tell me what it will cost to relocate me, my toothpaste, and underwear from here to there.
+Just tell me what it will cost to relocate me, my toothpaste, and my underwear from here to there.

 More Annoying Than Airline Pricing Models:

-“isn’t it a well known, albeit unspoken, rule that the middle seat gets both armrests?”
+“Isn’t it a well-known, albeit unspoken, rule that the middle seat gets both armrests?”

-While the airline’s pricing model may be annoying; what’s more irritating are the people who disregard all societal niceties when on the plane.
-On this particular flight I was flanked by two men.
-The individual to my left, the owner of the window, immediately commandeered our shared arm rest.
-Hmmm… isn’t it a well known, albeit unspoken, rule that the middle seat gets both armrests?
+While the airline’s pricing model may be annoying, what’s more irritating are the people who disregard all societal niceties when on the plane.
+On this particular flight, I was flanked by two men.
+The individual to my left, the owner of the window, immediately commandeered our shared armrest.
+Hmmm… isn’t it a well-known, albeit unspoken, rule that the middle seat gets both armrests?
 Seriously, the window person gets to lean against the wall and have an armrest, and the aisle person gets to have extra leg room and an armrest, the middle person gets…..
-Well, they should, at least get to have the two remaining armrests.
+Well, they should at least get to have the two remaining armrests.

 Because I am fairly small, I fit in the seat just fine.
-Sure, it’s confined; but, doable.
+Sure, it’s confined, but doable.
 Now, if I could get the individuals on either side to comply, all would be good.

 As if taking control over our shared armrest wasn’t insulting enough, he immediately man-spread right into my leg room territory.
 My immediate reaction to his sense of entitlement was to acquiesce.
 I placed my arm on my lap, leaving him the armrest.
-Then, I scooched my legs over a few inches abandoning my paid-for personal space.
+Then, I scooched my legs over a few inches, abandoning my paid-for personal space.
 I wiggled around in my seat, attempting to make myself known to my fellow aisle mate.
 I know I am small, but invisible too?

-No matter what my physical maneuvering, he kept the stronghold over both the arm rest and my leg room.
+No matter what my physical maneuvering, he kept the stronghold over both the armrest and my leg room.
 My anger level began to rise.
 I ran through a few scenarios in my head.
-I could be snarky and ask “Hey, would you like to rest your head on my shoulder and nap?”
-But, that one, depending on his response had all sorts of ways to make the rest of the flight uncomfortable.
+I could be snarky and ask, “Hey, would you like to rest your head on my shoulder and nap?”
+But that one, depending on his response, had all sorts of ways to make the rest of the flight uncomfortable.

-I imagined pushing his arm off the arm rest, claiming victory over the land grab.
-I tried taking back my leg space but that just left his leg touching mine.
+I imagined pushing his arm off the armrest, claiming victory over the land grab.
+I tried taking back my leg space, but that just left his leg touching mine.
 Something which apparently didn’t bother him but repulsed me immediately.
 I retreated.

 Finally, out of sheer frustration, I picked up the letter-sized laminated aircraft safety card from the pocket of the seat in front of me.
 I spent a few minutes reviewing it, to make it look like I intended to better understand the safety features of our airplane.
 Then, instead of returning it to the seat pocket, I slid it into my seat, between me and the window manspreader.
 The safety card was in my personal space completely.
 However, it stuck out past my seat into the airspace directly in front of my seat.
 Air space that, up until that moment, was hijacked by someone whose seat number did not match mine.